Audio: coming soon!

 She now faced him, glaring, as he settled against the soft velvet squabs.
 “How can you say what I want is impossible?
 You asked where I wanted to go.”

 “I asked, yes.
 But I didn’t say I would take you there.
-It would be wrong to send you to the wilds of Derbyshire.”
+The wilds of Derbyshire are days away by carriage.”

-This carriage, though, came from a world of luxury she’d never known.
+Lord Hugo’s carriage, though, came from a world of luxury she’d never known.
 Unmarred and sleek, the wood shone with lemon-scented oil.
-Within sparkling-clear glass globes, the wicks of the unlit lamps were trimmed.
+The unlit lamps waited for evening in sparkling-clear glass globes, their wicks neatly trimmed.
 The velvet squabs were brushed clean and soft.

-Her secondhand jacket and cheap boys’ shoes had seemed the perfect disguise when she was outdoors.
-Now she felt shabby and false, her pale blond hair falling in drab strands from beneath the cap.
+Georgette’s secondhand jacket and cheap boys’ shoes had seemed the perfect disguise when she was outdoors.
+But amidst such elegance, she felt shabby and false, her pale blond hair falling in drab strands from beneath the cap.

 Rapunzel, back in a different sort of tower.
 Cendrillon, doomed to a new sort of drudgery.

 In retrieving her—no! abducting her—Lord Hugo had been splashed with mud and cheap liquor, his fine coat stained and reeking.
-Somehow he still managed to look confident and unbending.
-Like the carriage, tidy and elegant except for his encounter with Georgette.
+Somehow he still managed to look like a confident aristocrat.
+Like the carriage, he was tidy and dignified except for his encounter with Georgette.

 She set her jaw.
 “I wish you’d left me alone.
-I was going to find my brother.”
+I was traveling to find my brother.”

 He muttered something that sounded suspiciously like fool’s errand.
-“You want to seek the royal reward, don’t you?
+“You’re planning to seek the royal reward, aren’t you?
 Your brother is sure he’ll find it, and you want to help him.”

 She waved a hand.
 “Of course.
 Who wouldn’t want five thousand pounds?”

 For such was the reward offered by the Royal Mint to anyone who located fifty thousand missing gold sovereigns.
-New coins, not yet circulated, they had been stolen from the mint in a mysterious and violent rampage some weeks before.
-Four guards had been killed, and six trunks of the sovereigns stolen.
+New coins, not yet circulated, they had been stolen from the Mint in a violent rampage some weeks before.
+Four guards had been killed, six trunks of the sovereigns stolen.
 Since then, no evidence of them had been found—until one gold sovereign was spent in a Derbyshire village, drawing the curious and the treasure-mad from all corners of England.

-That village—called Strawfield—was where Benedict had gone as soon as he returned to England from his latest voyage.
+That village, Strawfield, was where Georgette’s brother had gone as soon as he alighted on English shores.
 And so that was where Georgette would go to find him, and her fortune.

 She could almost hear the gears of his mind grinding.
-Smile!
-Present single option as though it were appealing while giving no choice!
+Curve mouth to approximate pleasant human expression!
+Present a single option as though it were appealing while giving no choice!

 “No.” She folded her arms.
-Rude, yes; but he had been rude in taking Georgette away from her coaching stop.
-Her ticket, purchased with scraped-together savings from her salary at the bookshop, was now money wasted.
 “None of your behavior has been nice at all.
+You pulled me away from my coaching stop.
 I cannot believe you told a crowd of strangers that I was your criminal nephew who had stolen silver from my dying mother.”

-Instead of looking chastened, the cursed man shot her a grim smile.
+Instead of looking chastened, his cursed lordship shot her a grim smile.
 “Turnabout is fair play.
 You told them I was drunk.
 And you told your own cousins at the bookshop that you’d been invited to stay with my family.
 Won’t it be agreeable to convert one of your lies into the truth?”

 “Certainly.
 You have my permission to get drunk.
 As soon as you return to me the price of my wasted ticket, that is.”